sullivanfair/Object-Oriented-Assingment-2/README.md

 # Object-Oriented-Assingment-2
 Class that creates a dart game.
 The ThrowType enum class was provided with the assignment.
-The DartGame and Tests were coded by me.
+The DartGame was coded by me.